 We have heard so much about the effects of stress and anxiety on health, yet our ambition and dreams are boundless.
 We are less cynical and more trusting at this age.
 We look up to you and hope that you will look after us as we build our career arcs in your footsteps.

-We are aware that while issues related to mental health have started entering workplace conversations, there is still a lot of stigmas attached to them.
-According to the World Health Organization, mental, neurological and substance use disorders account for 13% of total global disease burden in terms of DALYs (disability-adjusted life years).
+We are aware that while issues related to mental health have started entering workplace conversations, there is still a lot of stigma attached to them.
+According to the World Health Organization, mental, neurological and substance use disorders account for 13 percent of total global disease burden in terms of DALYs (disability-adjusted life years).

-Please don’t mistake us: we are not whining.
-We’re happy to take on the challenges.
-To think outside the box.
-To bring our A-game in every presentation.
-What we’re saying is that we’d love to work in a way that prioritises results and our well-being equally.
+Please don’t mistake us: we aren't whining.
+We’re happy to take on challenges, to think outside the box, to bring our A-game in every presentation and project.
+All we’re saying is that we’d love to work in a way that prioritises results and our well-being equally.

 From the World Federation for Mental Health, we draw three suggestion: